Jozty/website/content/functions/whereEq.md

 ---
-title: whereEq function
+title: WhereEq function
-description: a thorough tour of add function
+description: Check whether a spec object and a test object, returns true if the test satisfies the spec, false otherwise (whereEq is a specialization of whereAll)
+keywords: WhereEq
 ---

 ## WhereEq